With that in mind, here are some helpful tips to keep your jewelry looking its very best!

 Brass may darken with wear, depending on body chemistry.
 If you don't like the dark patina, try to avoid getting your brass jewelry wet.
 Use a soft toothbrush and toothpaste to polish, or soak the piece in coca-cola for a few minutes.

 GOLD, ROSE GOLD & RHODIUM PLATING

 Gold, rose gold and rhodium plated jewelry will eventually tarnish or discolor if left out in the open air.
 To prevent this from happening, keep plated jewelry away from hard surfaces.
 Bumps and scratches will cause the plated layer to wear away faster.
-Store your pieces in a cool, dry place, such as a jewelry box or case with the lid closed.
-You will find that your purchases from Plenty come in individual see-through bags as it is an easy way for you to store, organised and find your jewelry, as well as prevent tarnishing or wrap it in a soft material that will prevent scratches.
+Store your pieces in a cool, dry place, such as a jewelry box or case with the lid closed, it is an easy way for you to store, organised and find your jewelry, as well as prevent tarnishing or wrap it in a soft material that will prevent scratches.
 Lightly wipe your plated jewelry with a damp cotton cloth.
 This will help to eliminate any dirt or dust from accumulating on the surface and wearing away the plated layer.

 Our jewelry pieces have been lovingly crafted and many of the components are put together by hand.
 As a result, there can sometimes be slight differences in the colour, size and pattern of the materials or embellishments – all part of the charm of handmade products!

 Most of the jewelry on this website is costume jewelry.
 Costume jewelry is made of materials that are less valuable than fine jewelry, and usually feature glass, beads, and synthetic stones rather than precious gems.
-Our metal pieces are usually brass/ bronze, steel, stainless steel, 925 silver and gold, 14K / 18K rose gold or silver plated.
+Our metal pieces are usually brass, stainless steel, 925 sterling silver, 14K/ 18K gold, rose gold or rhodium plated.